17twenty/color/README.md

 ##Usage

 `%h#color#text` is the highlighting verb.
-The text between the `#`s is used as the color.
+The text between the `##` is used as the color.
 Everything after it is highlighted.
-Note that the next highlighting verb will not reset the highlighting first, it will just add onto the first.
+Note: that the next highlighting verb will not reset the highlighting first, it will just add onto the first.

 `%r` is the reset verb.
 It resets all highlighting.